att/netarbiter/sds/ceph-docker/examples/helm/README.md

 ### Qucikstart

-Assuming you have a Kubeadm managed Kubernetes 1.7+ cluster and Helm 2.6.1 setup, you can get going straight away!
+Assuming you have a Kubeadm managed Kubernetes 1.7+ cluster (../../../install-kubeadm) , you can get going straight away!

 0. Preflight checklist
 ```